marcotoronto/rdm-test/content/06-4_Deposit_Reuse_Preservation.md

 The <a href="https://doi.org/10.25490/a97f-egyk" target="_blank">Joint Declaration of Data Citation Principles</a> provide some general guidelines on the importance and definition of data citation.
 {: .note}

-Please ensure that you include **persistent identifiers** (PIDs) for the data (and software) in your citations, such as DOIs or ARKs.
-These PIDs provide a stable link to the data (and software) and can resolve to a landing page with more information and access options
+Please ensure that you include **persistent identifiers** (PIDs) for the data (and software) in your citations, such as DOIs or ARKs (explained below).
+These PIDs provide a stable link to the data (and software) and can resolve to a landing page with more information and access options.

 <br>

-## Persistent Identifiers for Data
+## DOI for your data

-A persistent identifier (PID) provides a stable link to the data (and software) and can resolve to a landing page with more information and access options.
-It provides resources with a unique tag that remains the same over time, even if the material has been moved to another storage solution or website.

- <a href="https://researchdata.library.ubc.ca/plan/get-dois/" target="_blank"> **DOI** (Digital Object Identifier)</A> is a common type of PID for publications and data.
+<a href="https://researchdata.library.ubc.ca/plan/get-dois/" target="_blank"> **DOI** (Digital Object Identifier)</A> is a common type of persistent identifier for publications and data.
 To secure a DOI for your data, you need to deposit your data in a repository that can assign a DOI to your dataset.

-Other repositories might use <a href="https://www.handle.net/">handles</a> or <a href="https://arks.org/">ARKs</a> as persistent identifiers for datasets.
+Some repositories might use <a href="https://www.handle.net/">handles</a> or <a href="https://arks.org/">ARKs</a> as persistent identifiers for datasets.
 However, DOIs are preferred as they are also an XML-based metadata package that makes the datasets as discoverable as possible with the widely accepted DataCite metadata schema.